oilstel/elliott/_posts/2019-09-18-the-in-flight-chat-room-on-this-airplane.md

 </p>

 <p style="border: 1px dotted {{ page.color }}; padding: 10px; border-radius: 10px;">
-What do you think of this airplane chat?
+What do you think of this chat room?
 Do you use chat apps regularly?
 </p>

 ...